-- iii.
-Expansions of existing sites: - 1.
-A non-residential project requiring a building permit that cumulatively increases a structure's square footage by 25 percent or more. - 2.
-A non-residential project that has previously increased square footage by less than 25 percent and applying for a new building permit that cumulatively triggers the 25 percent or more threshold. - iv.
-Expansion of a parking lot by 20 spaces or more.
+- Parks and Open space areas. - New development or redevelopment unless otherwise exempted.
+An exemption may be considered if a project can demonstrate it already meets the minimum water efficiency and landscape standards and a request for a determination of compliance may be made to the County in writing.
+The request shall contain: - A description of the site, landscape, and irrigation system with supporting materials demonstrating compliance. - A water-efficient irrigation audit performed by a certified third-party landscape irrigation auditor. - Expansions of existing sites: - A non-residential project requiring a building permit that cumulatively increases a structure's square footage by 25 percent or more. - A non-residential project that has previously increased square footage by less than 25 percent and applying for a new building permit that cumulatively triggers the 25 percent or more threshold. - Expansion of a parking lot by 20 spaces or more.

 The new development would include residential subdivisions, commercial, industrial, and parks.
 The new regulations would also apply to redevelopment projects that are considered major changes from the final approved plans (i.e. Final Development Plan).
-Generation of these plans would not be required for individual residential lots, accessory dwelling units, and Minor Subdivisions.
+Generation of these plans would not be required for individual residential lots and accessory dwelling units.